Bald Faced Hornet, Also Called The White Faced Hornet

-The bald-faced hornet isn’t actually a true hornet, but an aerial yellow jacket.
-It’s easy to identify since it’s Michigan’s only black and white yellow jacket.
-It gets it’s name from the black and white marking on it’s face, thorax, and abdominal.
-They range in size from 12mm to 15mm, with queens being bigger ranging from 18mm to 20mm.
+The bald-faced hornet isn’t actually a true hornet but an aerial yellow jacket.
+It’s easy to identify these stinging insects since it’s Michigan’s only black and white yellow jacket.
+It gets its name from the black and white marking on its face, thorax, and abdomen.
+They range in size from 12mm to 15mm, with queens being bigger, ranging from 18mm to 20mm.

 Despite their large size (bigger than yellow jackets), bald face hornets are less aggressive compared to yellow jackets.
 However, they are still able to sting multiple times because of their smooth stinger.
 Most stings from bald face hornets are a result of their nest being disturbed or threatened.

 A single, over wintering queen begins building the nest in the spring.
 She lays eggs and tends the first batch of larvae that develop into workers.
 These workers tend new larvae and expand the nest throughout the summer.
 Their diet in the early spring and summer consists mostly of protein in the form of live prey such as flies, other yellow jackets, and many other types of insects.
 As the season starts to come to an end there’s less protein to feed the larvae.
 Workers then start to feed on nectar and other sources of carbohydrates.